Canmore, Banff, Golden, or Rogers Pass, Canada

-2 Day Avalanche Safety Courses (AST 1) following the Avalanche Canada Curriculum, including the decision making tool: “The Avaluator”
+2-day Avalanche Safety Training (AST 1) following the course curriculum of Avalanche Canada and including the decision-making tool, “The Avaluator”

 Avalanche Courses: AST 1 Highlights

-- Combinable with our ski and ice trips
+- Can be combined with our ski and ice climbing trips

 - Introduction of the Avaluator